ApryseSDK/pdftron-flutter/API.md

 #### exportAnnotations

 Extracts XFDF from the current document.
-If `annotationList` is null, export all annotations from the document; Else export the valid ones specified.
+If `annotationList` is null, export all annotations from the document; else export the valid ones specified.

 Parameters: